Katie Yarde from Sussex Born & Fed, explores the stunning village of Henfield to tell us why The Post House is Henfield’s best family-friendly cafe.

 A Splendid Sussex Sunday

 Sussex countryside with a laid back child-friendly Sussex lunch?
+The post-house is easily Henfield’s best family friendly cafe.
 You’d be hard pushed to find a nicer combo for a family weekend jolly.

 In case you fancy giving it a whirl